vramework/vramework-website/docs/40-workspace/02-database.md

+Here's the improved version of the documentation, ensuring it avoids first-person language:

 ---

 sidebar_position: 3
 title: SQL

 ---

-The root of everything most applications does is the database.
-This doesn't need to be true for everyone, but I like to think without ones data an application is usually just a shell.
+Databases are often the foundation of most applications.
+Although this may not apply universally, without data, an application is typically just a shell.

-There are multiple different types of databases, and the same database can use multiple different types of systems, such as an ORM, SQL builder or pure SQL.
+There are various types of databases, and a single database can use different systems such as ORMs, SQL builders, or pure SQL.

-My favourite driver so far is [Kysely](https://kysely.dev/).
-It's a powerful typescript enabled API that allows us to build SQL queries by typechecking against the database itself.
+[Kysely](https://kysely.dev/) is a highly recommended TypeScript-enabled API that allows SQL queries to be built with type-checking directly against the database.

-*Note*: I know this isn't for everyone, but the docs must go on.
-Feel free to add requests for new databases (or writing your own) [here](https://github.com/vramework/vramework.io/issues/1).
+*Note*: While Kysely may not be suitable for everyone, the documentation will proceed accordingly.
+Requests for new databases or contributions can be made [here](https://github.com/vramework/vramework.io/issues/1).

-The first thing to do is create / migrate the database.
-We use [postgres-migrations](https://www.npmjs.com/package/postgres-migrations) for this, bit outdated but still works great.

-## Database Migration
+### Database Migration

+To create or migrate the database, the [postgres-migrations](https://www.npmjs.com/package/postgres-migrations) package is used.
+Although somewhat outdated, it remains effective.

-The database migration script provided gives us a small few benefits.
+The provided migration script offers a few key benefits:

-1) If running in production, it would get the postgres credentials from the AWS secrets (this lives within *userland*) and will then try to migrate it.
+1. In production, it retrieves PostgreSQL credentials from AWS secrets (within *userland*) and proceeds with the migration.
-2) If running locally, it would migrate the database locally.
+2. In local environments, it performs the migration on the local database.

-You can run this simply by running the migration script.
+The migration script can be run with the following command:

 ```bash
 yarn run db:migrate
 ```

-Which calls the following:
+This command triggers the following script:

 ```typescript title="scripts/db-migrate.ts"
 import pino from 'pino'
 import { Client } from 'pg'